cathysnider/hello-world/README.md

 # hello-world
-This repository holds the code for the Profile pagelet.
+This repository holds the code for the Profile pagelet, starting with what is currently in PROD.